bmarini/realtime/README.md

 ### Realtime::Hub

-Listeners register with `Realtime::Hub`, and must define a method `#call` which takes a Realtime::Update class as an argument.
-The Hub publishes the update to all listeners.
+Your custom code will subscribe to the `Realtime::Hub`, and must define a method `#call` which takes a facebook user id and Realtime::Update instance as arguments.
+The Hub publishes all updates to all subscribers.

 Example initializer: